cookedsteak/rps-contract/README.md

 # rps-contract
-A new rock-scissors-paper smart contract
+A new rock-scissors-paper smart contract(ethereum)